th0th/th0ths-quotes/readme.txt

 Tested up to: 3.1.3
 Stable tag: 0.5

-A plugin that shows random quotes wherever you want.
+A plugin that enables you to display a random quote from your collection on sidebar, posts and pages.

 == Description ==